 Demographic Geographic Psychographic Market Segmentation.
 The 3 Basic types of market segmentation are Demographic Segmentation, Geographic Segmentation & Psychographics Segmentation.
+Also, Customer Profile Demographics Psychographics Geographics.
 Target Market Segmentation Theories- Maslow’s hierarchy and VALS Segmentation Model in Consumer Behaviour.

 Demographic Geographic Psychographic

 Demographic Geographic Psychographic segmentation refers to the market segmentation technique based on the different factors related to the audiences.
-These are the most significant strategies to divide people into an identical subgroup.
-The purpose of the demographic geographic psychographic segmentation is to regulate a political campaign, commercial marketing and advertising.
+These are the most effective strategies to divide people into an identical subgroup.
+The purpose of demographic, geographic, psychographic segmentation is to separate people into subgroups to regulate a political campaign, commercial marketing, and advertising.

-Market segmentation is a process of separating people into similar subgroups based on geographic, demographic, and psychographic factors.
-It is an important process for social, political, and commercial campaigns and advertising.
-It is a great way of sending messages to a targeted group of people rather than everyone.
-A long time ago audience segmentation was used mostly for social and political campaigns.
-Nowadays, it has become very popular in market segmentation.
-Therefore, audience segmentation is known as market segmentation
+Market segmentation separates people into similar subgroups based on geographic, demographic, and psychographic factors.
+It is an essential process for social, political, and commercial campaigns and advertising.
+It is an excellent way of sending messages to a targeted group of people rather than everyone.
+A long time ago, audience segmentation was primarily applied for social and political campaigns.
+Nowadays, it has become trendy in market segmentation.
+Therefore, audience segmentation is known as market segmentation.

 Market Segmentation Examples

 For example, a political leader is conducting a campaign asking to vote for his political party.
 So, the leader targets the voters only to conduct the campaign.
 In many countries all over the world, the minimum age for being a voter is eighteen years.
 For example, in the USA, citizens are eligible to vote in any public election who are a minimum of 18 years old or older than 18 years.
-So, the political leader definitely persuades people who are a citizen of the constituency and age minimum 18 years.
-Here, a citizen of the constituency refers to the habitant of a certain area that is also an example of a geographic factor of market segmentation.
-In similar, age is an example of demographic factors of market segmentation.
+So, the political leader persuades people who are citizens of the constituency and age minimum of 18 years.
+Here, a citizen of the constituency refers to the habitant of a particular area that is also an example of a geographic factor of market segmentation.
+In similar, age is an example of demographic characteristics of market segmentation.

 Demographic Geographic Psychographic